BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Included in this EFI folder:**

-- OC 0.7.1 base files (debug version)
+- **OC 0.7.1** base files (debug version)
-- ACPI folder:
+- **ACPI folder:**
-	- SSDT-EC.aml		- for Embedded Controller, manually created, via OC Guide
+	- SSDT-EC.aml		- For Embedded Controller, via OC Guide
 	- SSDT-HPET.aml		- IRQ patching.
-Created with SDDTTimes, via OC Guide.
-It also creates code for TMR(0) fix (manually added to config.plist).
+Created with SDDTTimes, via OC Guide..
-	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Created by me, with codes imported from bilbo's guide)
+	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Imported from bilbo's guide)
 	- SSDT-IMEI.aml		- for IMEI, via OC Guide
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)

-	- SSDT-CPUPM.aml	- CpuPM description for proper CPU power management.
-It is created with ssdtPRGen, required this HPP motherboard (X79).
+	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
+Created with ssdtPRGen (bilbo's guide has good information).
 I generated a few for my systems, listed below.
 Replace it (i.e. copied over) with one of the following file that matched your CPU model.
 Or, you could modify conifg.plist to load one of the choice following

 	(The following are CPU specific SSDTs for proper CPU power management.
 Without them, macOS will still run but without loader - rename the matching file to SSDT-CPU.aml)
 	- SSDT-2670.aml		- E5-2670 CPU file, created with ssdtPRGen (bilbo's guide and the same forum have good examples)